bartbutenaers/node-red-contrib-ui-contextmenu/README.md

 As soon as a menu item has been clicked, an output message will be send.
 It is up to the next nodes in the flow, to determine how the menu item should be handled.

 The output message will contain following fields:
 + *payload*: This will contain the payload value that has been specified in the menu item, or by default a string containing the key of clicked item.
+NOTE: if the "Output to" field is set to something other than "payload", then the output will appear in that property of `msg`.
+This can also be overriden per menu item by setting `outputField` in the menu item
-+ *topic*: This will contain the topic value that has been specified in the menu item, or by default a string containing the key of clicked item.
++ *topic*: This will contain the topic value that has been specified in the menu item, or by default a string containing the path of menu clicked item.